enebular/enebular-runtime-agent/README.md

 This installs the AWS IoT enebular-agent port by default.

-For example, to run the script on a remote Raspberry Pi with the default pi user and an IP address of 192.168.1.125, the command would be as follows.
+For example, to run the script on a remote Raspberry Pi with the default `pi` user and an IP address of `192.168.1.125`, the command would be as follows.

 ```sh
 ssh -t pi@192.168.1.125 "wget -qO- https://raw.githubusercontent.com/enebular/enebular-runtime-agent/master/tools/install/install.sh | sudo -E bash -s"